JssXmy/AqTox-MTL-GCN/README.md

 Step2: Run the `AqTox_MTL_GCN.py` to train MTL-GCN model.
 Finally, you will receive the prediction results and performance of the model.

 ### Single-task learning (STL) Models
-ST Models include ST-GCN and classical machine learning (ML) models, involving RF, XGBoost, LightGBM.
+STL Models include STL-GCN and classical machine learning (ML) models, involving RF, XGBoost, LightGBM.
-The ST-GCN model shares the same algorithm as MTL-GCN.
+The STL-GCN model shares the same algorithm as MTL-GCN.
 There is no need to generate separate molecular graph data for each endpoint.
 Once the multi-task data is created, simply update the '`args['select_task_list']`' in `AqTox_STL_GCN.py` and ruin it then to build single-task models for different endpoints;

 ST-ML Model codes related to ST classical ML models is located in the '`Classifical_ML_Model`' folder.
 Prior to execution, various molecular fingerprints must be calculated.
 The required input file structure and format are provided in this folder.